zhutoutoutousan/A-study-note-as-a-beginner/study/software-industry/software-engineering/web-development/Front-end/web-api/dom.md

 - JavaScript - Array
 # Mental model
 # Document
+Tip:
+- Consider merging the *Document* section and the *Node* section for their operations kind of intertwine one another.
 ## Document Tree
 ### Shadow DOM
 [MDN - Using Shadow DOM](https://developer.mozilla.org/en-US/docs/Web/Web_Components/Using_shadow_DOM)